ruizrube/citasAPI/README.md

   * Input parameters:
     * appointmentType (@AppointmentType)
   * Preconditions:
-     * Requires context: user-identified
+     * The user must be properly identified
   * Postconditions:
-     * Provides new context: appointment-pending
+     * An appointment is pending to confirm

 * Confirm the current appointment
   * Intent name: MakeAppointment-confirm
   * Preconditions:
-     * Requires context: user-identified
+     * The user must be properly identified
-     * Requires context: appointment-pending
+     * An appointment is pending to confirm
   * Postconditions:
-    * Removes context: appointment-pending
+    * The appointment is now confirmed

 * Cancel the current appointment
   * Intent name: MakeAppointment-cancel
   * Preconditions:
-    * Requires context: user-identified
+    * The user must be properly identified
-    * Requires context: appointment-pending
+    * An appointment is pending to confirm
   * Postconditions:
-    * Removes context: appointment-pending
+    * The appointment is cancelled

 ## Entities
 List of entities for this appointment service: